The Best of Galveston, Beaumont and Port Arthur, Texas

 Beaumont alone has nineteen other museums as well, including a firefighting museum, the Fire Museum of Texas, and the Thomas Edison Museum.
-The McFaddin Ward House is a beautifully restored 1905 mansion with a magnificent collection of ceramics, art glass, silver, textiles and furniture.
+The McFaddin Ward House is a beautifully restored 1905 mansion with a magnificent collection of ceramics, art glass, silver, textiles, and furniture.

-One of the reasons I especially liked the Art Museum of Southeast Texas is because they work hard to make art accessible to ordinary people, especially children, with all kinds of education programs and exhibits.
+One of the reasons I especially liked the Art Museum of Southeast Texas is because they work hard to make art accessible to ordinary people, especially children, with all kinds of educational programs and exhibits.

 Another reason I liked it is because I’m a big fan of found art slash folk art slash junk, and AMSET, as it is known, has a marvelous collection of the works of the late Felix “Fox” Harris, whose yard was full of found-art metal totems that he crafted with a butterknife and a ball-peen hammer.

 You can see the very butterknife he used.
-Naturally it’s all bashed up.
+Naturally, it’s all bashed up.

-For the high spots he used to work on stilts, which must have made quite a sight.
+For the high spots, he used to work on stilts, which must have made quite a sight.
 His work was left pretty much as it was until it began to deteriorate from the weather, and then they brought a representative exhibit into the museum.